samisnunu/OSM4GIS/README.md

 # OSM4GIS
-a physical representation of the OSM Map Features in a GIS ready format
+A physical representation of the OSM Map Features in a GIS ready format.